endotrizine/FamilyHelperBot/private policy.md

 - User IDs and names
 - Role IDs and names
 - Message IDs
-- Custom application questions
+- Custom join application questions
 - In-game cars names
 - Game server names
--

 2) **Why do we need the data, and why do we use this data?**